 With travel routes opening up again as the Covid-19 pandemic grinds on in various forms, many countries are reopening borders that have been closed for nearly two years.
 Popular holiday destinations on tropical beaches from Bali to Boracay to Phuket and Langkawi are reopening to travellers.
 But there are some roadblocks along the way.
 Post-Covid travel costs have added to the cost of having that long awaited family reunion or holiday break and need to be factored in, before you even make your booking.
 It’s also important to note that the situation is very fluid and depending on your route, vaccination status and other factors, can change even with the same day.
+Malaysia has since added this to their requirement for international visitors as borders reopen on 1st April 2022.

 Post-Covid travel costs: 4 things to consider